Noun Clause Race

 ESL Noun Clauses Worksheet - Grammar Exercises: Identifying, Binary Choice, Matching, Gap-fill, Sentence Completion

-This comprehensive noun clauses worksheet helps students to become familiar with noun clauses and practice using them in sentences.
-Students begin by reading about noun clauses.
-Students then... read more
+This comprehensive noun clauses worksheet helps students become familiar with noun clauses and practice using them in sentences.
+First, students read about noun clauses and then identify noun clauses...

-ESL Noun Clauses Worksheet - Grammar Exercises: Identifying, Binary Choice, Matching, Gap-fill, Sentence Completion This comprehensive noun clauses worksheet helps students to become familiar with noun clauses and practice using them in sentences.
-Students begin by reading about noun clauses.
-Students then identify noun clauses in sentences by underlining them.
-Next, students choose the subordinator that best completes each noun clause.
+ESL Noun Clauses Worksheet - Grammar Exercises: Identifying, Binary Choice, Matching, Gap-fill, Sentence Completion This comprehensive noun clauses worksheet helps students become familiar with noun clauses and practice using them in sentences.
+First, students read about noun clauses and then identify noun clauses in sentences by underlining them.
+Next, students choose the word that best completes each noun clause.
 After that, students put words in the correct order to create sentences that have noun clauses.
-Students then move on to match sentence halves together, adding in a subordinator to complete each noun clause.
-Next, students complete each noun clause with a suitable subordinator.
-In the last exercise, students complete sentences with their own noun clauses. show less
+Students then move on to match sentence halves together, adding in a word to complete each noun clause.
+Next, students complete each noun clause with a suitable word.
+Finally, students complete sentences with their own noun clauses.

 Do you know what a noun clause is?